ziplineeci/ziplinee-ci-api/README.md

-# Estafette CI
+# Ziplinee CI

-The `ziplinee-ci-api` component is part of the Estafette CI system documented at https://ziplinee.io.
+The `ziplinee-ci-api` component is part of the Ziplinee CI system documented at https://ziplinee.io.

-Please file any issues related to Estafette CI at https://github.com/ziplineeci/ziplinee-ci-central/issues
+Please file any issues related to Ziplinee CI at https://github.com/ziplineeci/ziplinee-ci-central/issues

-## Estafette-ci-api
+## Ziplinee-ci-api

 This component handles all api calls for github, bitbucket and slack integrations; it serves api calls for the web frontend; and it creates build jobs in Kubernetes doing the hard work.